A hope that will not be put to shame.

 A National Call For Moral Revival

-Labor-Religion Coalition of NYS is the anchoring organization of the New York State Poor People's Campaign: A National Call for Moral Revival, which is part of a state-based nationwide moral fusion movement to address the five interlocking injustices of systemic racism, systemic poverty, ecological devastation, the war economy and militarism and a distorted moral narrative of religious nationalism.
+Labor-Religion Coalition of NYS is the anchoring organization of the New York State Poor People's Campaign: A National Call for Moral Revival, which is part of a state-based nationwide moral fusion movement to address the five interlocking injustices of systemic racism, systemic poverty, ecological devastation, the war economy, and militarism and the distorted moral narrative of religious nationalism.

 The Poor People’s Campaign launched in May 2018 with 40 days of coordinated action in more than 35 states.
 Nationally, the 40 Days of Action represented the largest wave of civil disobedience in the 21st-century United States.
 In New York, more than 1300 people participated in direct action in Albany, including 360 people risking arrest in nonviolent civil disobedience.